The tropical critical point and mirror symmetry: Applications in toric algebraic geometry

-This Laurent polynomial is positive by construction and it is also complete, by completeness of the fan $\Sigma$.
+see Sections~\ref{s:applicationsintro1} and \ref{s:applicationsintro2}.
+We refer to Section~\ref{s:symplectic} for background on this function associated to $X$ in the case $X$ is a smooth projective toric variety, where it was previously introduced in the context of mirror symmetry.
+In this section we do not make any smoothness assumptions.
+Note that the Laurent polynomial \eqref{e:WD} is clearly positive and it is also complete, by completeness of the fan $\Sigma$.
+If $D$ is a $\Q$-Weil divisor then $W_{(X,D)}$ is defined over the field of Puiseux series $\mathcal K$.

-If $D$ is a $\Q$-Weil divisor then $W$ is defined over the field of Puiseux series $\mathcal K$.
-Moreover in this case the tropical critical point of $W_D$ lies in $N_\Q$, by Section~\ref{s:rationality}.
-If $D$ is a Weil divisor on the other hand (i.e. with $\Z$-coefficients), it does not follow that the tropical critical point lies in $N$.
+Let us consider the tropical critical point $\crit\in N_\R$ of $W_D$.
+In case $D$ is a $\Q$-Weil divisor, the tropical critical point $\crit$ lies in $N_\Q$, by Section~\ref{s:rationality}.
+If $D$ is a Weil divisor on the other hand (i.e. with $\Z$-coefficients), it does not follow that the tropical critical point lies in the $\Z$-lattice $N$.
 Therefore we make the following definition.

 \begin{defn} Call a $T^\vee$-invariant Weil divisor $D=\sum c_i D_i$ on $X_{\Sigma}$ {\it integrally balanced} if the tropical critical point of the associated Laurent polynomial $W_D$ lies in $N$. \end{defn}